Columbia College Alumni and Parent Internship Fund

 APIF Committee begins accepting applications.

-Application deadline - all applications for the Alumni and Parent Internship Fund 2013 program must be submitted through the online APIF application and supporting documents must be submitted in full to Lionshare by 11:59 pm.
+Application deadline - all applications for the Alumni and Parent Internship Fund 2017 program must be submitted through the online APIF application by 11:59 pm.
 Incomplete applications will not be considered.

 Applications will be reviewed by the Alumni and Parent Internship Fund Committee.